MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 - Use Azure AD reporting capabilities to generate access control audit reports.

-- Align customer security requirements with Azure platform road maps to stay up to date with newly released security controls.
+- Align customer security requirements with Azure platform roadmaps to stay up to date with newly released security controls.

 - Implement a zero-trust approach for access to the Azure platform, where appropriate.